-For more information and to obtain a USI visit http://www.usi.gov.au.
+For more information and to obtain a USI visit Find a student USI | Unique Student Identifier.
 Please note that when applying for a USI if you would like to specify your gender as "other" you will need to contact the USI Office for assistance.